April 20, 1999

 War had occupied the news for months.
 If there had been no developing stories to report, CNN’s programming that Tuesday probably would have continued to feature fresh footage of NATO airstrikes, blowing up Yugoslav tank positions in Kosovo.
 But just before noon, the control room in Atlanta flipped a switch, and CNN’s video feed changed to live footage from a domestic affiliate in Colorado — yet somehow, the aura of a war zone lingered over the screen.

-Many of the details were still sketchy, and that was part of what made the whole thing so extraordinary — the crime was still in progress in Littleton when the BREAKING NEWS flash cut into regular broadcast programming.
-Viewers on other channels, watching daytime soap operas, suddenly found themselves looking at something even more dramatic than their stories: a high school under siege, live and in progress.
+Many of the details were still sketchy, and that was part of what made the whole thing so extraordinary — the crime was still unfolding in Littleton when the BREAKING NEWS flash cut into regular broadcast programming.
+Viewers on other channels, watching daytime soap operas, suddenly found themselves looking at something even more dramatic than their stories: a high school under siege, live and in-progress.

 Columbine was shown at a distance, the cameras held back at the police perimeter, along with the many distraught parents who came down as soon as they heard that there was a shooting at Columbine.
 Then the police line parted, to allow a column of SWAT officers through; the men steadily advanced on the school, clad in body armor and carrying ballistic shields, as terrified students and staff came sprinting past them from the exits.

 Inside the school, some of the students who were barricaded in their classrooms were also dialing into news stations, for on-air interviews.
 Their stories did indeed sound like scenes from a war, with bombs going off and crowds running for cover, bullets flying all around them.
 Anchors had to discourage the teens from specifying their location within the school; the gunmen were still at large, and they could be listening.
 Viewers were on the edge of their seats.